Amirtesh/Automated-Virtual-Screening/README.md

    ```

 3. **Run the Binary**:
-   To run the ligand screening process, execute the binary with the desired parameters:
+   To run the ligand screening process, execute the binary after placing it in current working directory or adding it to default path with the desired parameters:
    ```bash
    ./vscreen -dock <vina|smina|qvina> -exhaustiveness <exhaustiveness_level> -cpu <cpu_cores> -grid <grid_file> -convert <yes|no>
    ```